 The FMSP can help your school/college teach Further Mathematics.
 Your FMSP Area Coordinator can discuss different strategies and suggest support to help develop provision for Further Mathematics at your school.

-Stagger the teaching of applied units.
+Stagger the teaching of applied options.

 If you have any questions about these models, or would like to discuss your individual circumstances in more detail please contact your Area Coordinator through the Regions section of the website.